bloomsburyai/cape-webservices/README.md

 Entrypoint for all backend cape webservices.

-Github hosted [cape-frontend](https://github.com/bloomsburyai/cape-frontend) [here](http://bloomsbury.ai/landing.html) (this still requires for you to launch a webservice instance).
+Frontend demo is [here](http://bloomsbury.ai/landing.html) (only works if you already launched a Backend).

 ## Overview of Cape